innovatrics/smartface-integrations/src/GrpcCamera/README.md

 ```

 `FrameTimestampUs` is timestamp of particular frame in **microseconds** (therefore miliseconds has to be multiplied by thousand).
 Field is required, must have a growing value as demonstrated in sample.

 `ImageFormat` - by default, SmartFace camera expects image in raw (BMP) format.
-You will mostly deal with compressed images (JPG or PNG), so  must be specified as well.
+When sending compressed images (JPG or PNG), so  must be specified as well.

 ### SmartFace Camera